M4SS-Code/static-serve/static-serve/README.md

 ### Required parameter

-- `path_to_dir` - a valid Rust identifier or `&str` of the path to the static files to be included
+- `path_to_dir` - a valid `&str` string literal of the path to the static files to be included

 ### Optional parameters

 - `compress = false` - compress static files with zstd and gzip, true or false (defaults to false)
-- `ignore_dirs = [my_ignore_dir, other_ignore_dir]` - a bracketed list of valid Rust identifiers or `&str`s of the paths/subdirectories inside the target directory, which should be ignored and not included.
+- `ignore_dirs = [my_ignore_dir, other_ignore_dir]` - a bracketed list of `&str`s of the paths/subdirectories inside the target directory, which should be ignored and not included.
 (If this parameter is missing, no subdirectories will be ignored)

 ## Example